-Caitlin Flynn is an award-winning writer and reporter who experienced early age corporate burnout in 2015 and traded New York City for the misty air and superior coffee of Seattle.
-Her reporting and essays have been featured in publications including The Seattle Times, Teen Vogue, InStyle, HuffPost, VICE, CrimeReads, Glamour, Allure, DAME Magazine, Refinery29, Crixeo, HelloGiggles, POPSUGAR, Eater Seattle, and Bustle.
-Caitlin's work covers a variety of topics, including politics, travel, health, women's issues, and true crime.
+Caitlin Flynn is an award-winning journalist and writer based in Seattle.
+Her reporting and essays have been featured in publications including The Seattle Times, Teen Vogue, InStyle, HuffPost, VICE, CrimeReads, Glamour, Allure, DAME Magazine, Leite's Culinaria, Refinery29, HelloGiggles, POPSUGAR, Eater Seattle, and Bustle.
+Caitlin's work covers a variety of topics, including travel, health, politics, eco-friendly fashion & beauty trends, and true crime.

 Caitlin earned a B.A. in English Literature and Film Studies from Smith College and she has taken opportunities to live, study, and work abroad in London and Portugal.
 She began her career as a business development coordinator at Random House in New York City and currently serves as Director of International Partnerships for Junta de Freguesia de Marvila, a parish council located in Lisbon, Portugal.
 Caitlin is working on her first book.